 Many amended returns deal with situations that have special qualifications or special rules that must be followed.
 The items that follow give you this specialized information so your amended return can be filed and processed correctly.

 Only the special procedures are given here.
-Unless otherwise stated, you still must complete all appropriate lines on Form 1040X, as discussed under Line Instructions beginning on page 5.
+Unless otherwise stated, you still must complete all appropriate CAUTION lines on Form 1040X, as discussed under Line Instructions, later.